 Types of Tennis Elbow Surgery

 In case you aren’t exactly sure what Tennis Elbow is, it’s a condition that is caused by damage to the tendons that connect your arm muscles to the elbow itself.
-(Have a look at the image below for a better understanding).
+(Refer to our post “5 Common Signs That You Have Tennis Elbow” for information).
 This injury is fairly common in those who regularly play racket-based sports (tennis, squash, etc) — but it is also common in those who work in an environment/job that involves repetitive motion as well as high impact to the elbow area.
 Surgery is often recommended for those who are suffering from severe or long-term pain.
 For example, those who struggle to do basic tasks like lifting a pot from the stove, or even picking up a cup of coffee from the desk, may be candidates for surgery.
 Often, participants in competitive sports will opt for tennis elbow surgery if the pain isn’t going away as fast as they would like.

 - Open surgery – This is a traditional surgery where an incision is made over the impacted area along the side of the elbow.
 The surgeon will be able to remove the damaged tendon and then carefully re-attach the healthy part of the tendon back directly to the bone.
 If needed, the surgeon may also remove a small part of the bone, which can help it heal faster.

 - Arthroscopy – This one is a less-invasive option.
 With arthroscopy, the surgeon will create a small incision around the problem area and will then insert a small tube inside the incision (with a miniature camera attached to it) which allows the surgeon to get a better view of the problem that you are having.
 Then, depending on the problem, the surgeon may make some additional incisions which he/she will use to insert small instruments into, to repair the damage.